Building data-analysis capacity in Micronesia: UOG grad students lead workshops in Palau and Saipan

 Under the guidance of Professor Grazyna Badowski, the students traveled to Saipan and Palau in July and August to lead a beginner-friendly workshop series called "Introduction to Data Science with R." R is an open-source software suite for statistical computing, graphics, and data analysis.
 The five-part workshops provided the participants with hands-on experience in coding, statistical methods, and working with real local data, while also giving the student facilitators teaching experience and exposure to regional needs.

-community locally and regionally,” said Maria Seanna Minas, a data science graduate student who co-led the Palau workshop.
+“This workshop experience was truly our first step in expanding the data science community locally and regionally,” said Maria Seanna Minas, a data science graduate student who co-led the Palau workshop.
 “One of the most rewarding parts was seeing participants gain confidence in using R. At the end of the week, they were building their own visualizations and even brainstorming how data science could apply to their work or studies.
 The excitement from public health professionals showed us that data science can be impactful for our region.”

 Teaching modern, accessible tools